Catholic Church in Belgium

-The Catholic Church in Belgium, part of the global Catholic Church in Belgium, is under the spiritual leadership of the Pope, the curia in Rome and the Episcopal Conference of Bishops.
+The Belgian Catholic Church, also known as the Catholic Church in Belgium, is part of the global Catholic Church and is under the spiritual leadership of the Pope, the curia in Rome and the Episcopal Conference of Bishops.

 Dioceses

-There are eight dioceses, including one archdiocese, seat of the archiepiscopal residence and St. Rumbolds Cathedral, located in the old Flemish city of Mechelen (Malines in French).
+There are eight dioceses, including one archdiocese, seat of the archiepiscopal residence and St. Rumbolds Cathedral, located in the Flemish city of Mechelen (Malines in French).
 The Belgian church also oversees the Basilica of the Sacred Heart, the National Basilica of Belgium.

-In 2009, Cardinal André-Mutien Léonard was appointed new archbishop of Mecheln-Brussels and thus Belgium's new primate, but only after the 450th anniversary celebration of the Mechelen-Brussels archdiocese and the canonisation of Fr.
+In 2009, Cardinal André-Mutien Léonard was appointed new Archbishop of Mechelen–Brussels and thus Belgium's new primate, but only after the 450th anniversary celebration of the Mechelen–Brussels archdiocese and the canonisation of Fr.
 Damien De Veuster of Molokai.
-Both events were led by Cardinal Godfried Danneels, his predecessor as Archbishop and Primate between 1979 and 2010.
+Both events were led by Cardinal Godfried Danneels, his predecessor as archbishop and primate between 1979 and 2010.
 Before his appointment, Léonard was Bishop of Namur.

-Since 2015, the Archbishop of Mechelen-Brussels and primate of all Belgium is Jozef De Kesel.
+From 2015 until 2023, Jozef De Kesel was the Archbishop of Mechelen–Brussels and primate of Belgium.
+Luc Terlinden is the current archbishop.